Nepiki/Guides/Eternal-Eyes.md

 _Obtain the Gawain's or Broken Bow_

 * The Broken Bow is obtained as a drop from the Unicorn enemies starting in Chapter 9.
+They're most commonly found on the 4th and 6th Floor.

 _Note: Gawain's Bow is... somewhere, but we're unable to find it in the North American version.
 The item may be bugged and won't drop.
 It's a mystery for the ages!
 If anyone has any information about this MIA bow, please let me know, and I'll update the guide accordingly._